richardtape/wp-local-multitenancy/README.md

 ## What doesn't this do (yet)?

-- Create a database on your local machine
+- ~~Create a database on your local machine.~~ UPDATE: It tries to, now.
+It might not ALWAYS work with some setups.
-- Restart nginx after all is said and done
+- ~~Restart nginx after all is said and done~~ UPDATE: Again, tries to.
+Will need sudo password so you may be prompted.
 - Make you a cup of coffee (so that probably means @norcross is out)

 ## What DOES this do?